-Welcome to the Beecken Center of the School of Theology at the University of the South, a lively center of learning and ministry in its third year of expansion, and celebrating its 40th birthday as the proud incubator and home of Education for Ministry.
+Welcome to the Beecken Center of the School of Theology at the University of the South, a lively center of learning and ministry in its fourth year of expansion, and celebrating over forty years as the proud incubator and home of Education for Ministry (EfM).
 The Beecken Center is a place that values the Anglican intellectual tradition and takes seriously the spiritual potential of the faithful as contributors to world change.
 Explore our site for more information and contact us today!

 Beecken Center News

 Invite*Welcome*Connect, created by Mary Parmer and developed through the Episcopal Diocese of Texas Newcomer Ministry Project, is a transformational ministry that equips and empowers congregations and individuals to cultivate intentional practices of evangelism, hospitality, and connectedness rooted in the gospel imperative to, “Go and make disciples of all nations” (Matthew 28:19).
 Designed to accommodate congregations of all sizes, the work has been integrated into 40 dioceses in The Episcopal Church, seminaries, colleges, and other parts of the Anglican Communion.
 The Beecken Center will host the third Invite*Welcome*Connect summit in 2018, date and location to be announced.

 May 13, 2015